Home Academics Undergraduate Majors

 • Bod Pod body composition analyzer

-The department also has two research laboratories in the Gilbert Sports and Fitness Center that house more cutting edge technologies, including Ultrasound and Air Displacement Plethysmography (Bod Pod).
+Our two research laboratories in Gilbert Sports and Fitness Center house cutting-edge technologies, including Ultrasound and Air Displacement Plethysmography (Bod Pod).

 Emphasis Areas